Slymeball/Figura-Wiki/docs/panel/trust.md

 - ![](https://github.com/Slymeball/figura-wiki/blob/main/images/figura/icons/hide_offline.png?raw=true) Show/Hide Offline Players

 ## Orange - Player List
-From this, you can pick any player online (or offline) and move them up or down the trust list.
+From this, you can pick any player online (or offline) and move them up or down the permission list.

 ## Yellow - Avatar Preview
 Shows the currently selected player's avatar or a question mark if an offline player or group is selected.
 Middle clicking resets the pan and rotation of the preview.

-## Green - Trust Slider
+## Green - Permission Slider
-Selects the trust level for the selected player.
+Selects the permission level for the selected player.
 In later versions of 0.1.0, you can also move players by holding a click on their left-side card.

 ## Teal - Reload All Avatars
 Clears the cache of all avatars and gets all avatars from the backend again.